MicrosoftDocs/azure-devops-docs/docs/work/backlogs/remove-delete-work-items.md

 ## Delete test artifacts

 >[!IMPORTANT]
-><b>Feature availability: </b> The permanently delete feature of test artifacts is available from the from the Test and Work hubs for Team Services and the web portal of TFS 2017.1 and later versions.
+><b>Feature availability: </b> The permanently delete feature of test artifacts is available from the from the Test and Work hubs for VSTS and the web portal of TFS 2017.1 and later versions.
 >
 >We only support permanent deletion of test artifacts such as test plans, test suites, test cases, shared steps and shared parameters.
 Deleted test artifacts won't appear in the recycle bin and cannot be restored.
 Deletion of test artifacts not only deletes the selected test artifact but also all its associated child items such as child test suites, test points across all configurations, testers (the underlying test case work item doesn't get deleted),  test results history, and other associated history.